JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 .. function:: cbaddlazy!(d::MathProgCallbackData,varidx,varcoef,sense,rhs)

    Adds lazy constraint to model.
 The coefficient values are represented sparsely, with (one-indexed) indices in ``varidx`` and values in ``varcoef``.
 The constraint sense ``sense`` is a character taking value ``<``, ``>``, or ``=``, and the right-hand side value is ``rhs``.

+.. function:: cbaddsolution!(d::MathProgCallbackData)

+   Submit a (possibly partially defined) heuristic solution for the model.

+.. function:: cbsetsolutionvalue!(d::MathProgCallbackData,varidx,value)

+   Sets the value of a variable with (one-based) index ``varidx`` to ``value`` in the current partial solution being constructed by a user heuristic.